The TVÍK manifesto

 April 2025

 1The bulk of the TVÍK software is the learning app, but that's not all!
 We've also got a web application for tutors, a license management dashboard for institutions, a lesson editor, and an analytics management system.
 And this cool website, of course.
+And there's so much more to make.

 2 We've got a vibrant learning community on Discord with community events and people helping each other out, both with grammar and with the practical matters of living in Iceland.
 And we do private tutoring, too!